yiisoft/validator/docs/guide/built-in-rules-nested.md

 $errors = $result->getErrorMessagesIndexedByPath();
 ```

-- For more info about different ways of configuring rules via PHP attributes, please refer to "PHP attributes" section.
+- For more info about different ways of configuring rules via PHP attributes, please refer to [Configuring rules via PHP
+attributes] section.
 - For more info about possible data / rules combinations passed for validation please refer to "Using validator"
 section.